Selena Gomez: 2015–2016: Revival

 Gomez featured on Charlie Puth's single, "We Don't Talk Anymore".
-The song was an international success, and reached the top ten in the U.S., Australia, Canada, France, and topped the charts in Italy; and was certified 5× Platinum by the RIAA.
-As of December 2022, the music video has gained more than 2.9 billion views on YouTube, making it the 37th most-viewed video and the most-viewed music video published in 2016 on the site.
+The song was an international success, and reached the top-ten in the U.S., Australia, France, Spain, and topped the charts in Italy; and was certified 5× platinum by the RIAA.
+The music video went on to surpass 3 billion views on YouTube.
 Gomez had a supporting role in In Dubious Battle (2016) starring and directed by James Franco.
 The film had its world premiere at the 73rd Venice International Film Festival, and was met with underwhelming reviews.
 She also guest starred in the Comedy Central variety sketch series Inside Amy Schumer.
 Gomez and Canadian singer Tory Lanez were featured on Norwegian DJ Cashmere Cat's single, "Trust Nobody".

 Following the cancelation of her tour, Gomez rechecked into rehab to focus on her mental health and was noticeably absent from social media.
-At that time, she was the most followed person on Instagram and became the first person to reach 100 million followers.
-She is currently the most followed woman on the platform.
+At that time, she was the most followed person on Instagram, and became the first person to reach 100 million followers on the platform.
+In February 2023, she regained her status as the most-followed woman on the platform, and became the first woman to reach 400 million followers the following month.
 Gomez made her first public appearance since entering rehab at the 2016 American Music Awards, where she was nominated for Favorite Pop/Rock Female Artist and Artist of the Year, the first of which she won.
-Gomez also won Biggest Triple Threat at the 2016 iHeartRadio Music Awards, and was nominated for two awards at the 2016 Billboard Music Awards, including Top Female Artist.
-Gomez was also named to Forbes 30 Under 30 list in the music category, and again in 2020 in its "All-Star Alumni" category.
+At the 2016 iHeartRadio Music Awards, Gomez won Biggest Triple Threat, and at the 2016 Billboard Music Awards, she was nominated for two awards including Top Female Artist.
+In the same year, she was named to Forbes 30 Under 30 list in the music category, and again in 2020 in its "All-Star Alumni" category.